lucasdietrich/caniot-rust-controller/readme.md

 - controller cron jobs
 - start http server if datbase is not available
 - Check if usage of naive_utc() is ok ?
+- Try to merge device actions and jobs.
+Can an action be a scheduled job ?
+- Retrieve time from function argument instead of calling Utc::now() or Local::now() everywhere

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00